How to Plan an Everest Base Camp Trip in Tibet?

 - What to Pack for Everest Base Camp Tour

-- Dressing Tips for Everest Base Camp (EBC) from Early May to June
+- Dressing Tips for Everest Base Camp (EBC) from April to Early June

 - Is sleeping bag needed for EBC tour?